Biden urges Western unity on Ukraine amid war fatigue

 As for the idea of price caps on energy, Michel said, “we want to go into the details, we want to fine-tune ... to make sure we have a clear common understanding of what are the direct effects and what could be the collateral consequences” if such a step were to be taken by the group.

-Leaders were also set to discuss how to maintain commitments addressing climate change while also solving critical energy supply needs brought on by the war.

-“There’s no watering down of climate commitments,” John Kirby, a spokesman for Biden’s National Security Council, said Saturday as the president flew to Germany.

 Superville reported from Telfs, Austria and Moulson from Garmisch-Partenkirchen, Germany.
-Associated Press writers Jill Lawless in London contributed to this report.
+Associated Press writer Jill Lawless in London contributed to this report.

 Commented